Development

 • Code for handling a specific format is collected in a single module, e.g. iamc, and reused from there.

-• Data is processed from various original formats to SDMX objects, but stored and manipulated as SDMX wherever possible.
+• Data is processed from various original formats to SDMX objects, then stored and manipulated as SDMX wherever possible.
+This ensures that common utilities for manipulating SDMX-structured (meta)data can be applied regardless of the original provider or format(s).

 • transport_data does not duplicate data, metadata, or structural information from data providers.
-Wherever possible, these are processed from original sources. transport_data only adds metadata where it is missing in these original sources.
+Wherever possible, these are processed or retrieved from original sources, files, etc. transport_data only adds metadata where it is missing from these original sources and has been obtained through independent work by TDCI participants.

 • As little as possible workflow/orchestration code is created.
 The individual functions/CLI commands in transport_data are kept generic, so they can eventually be incorporated as atomic workflow elements in a framework to be chosen later, or on the backend of the TDC web UI and other systems.